 18. Hammer/Rubber Mallet

-To get any adhesive down on the subfloor, you’ll need a trowel.
+You’ll need a trowel to get any adhesive down on the subfloor.
 As with the mallet, buy one specifically designed for use with a wood flooring adhesive.

 20. Tapping Block and Pull Bar

 This is all unnecessary, especially since a specifically designed tapping block is so inexpensive.
-Most will be made of high-density plastic, which won’t chip or damage the wood plank.
+Most will be high-density plastic, which won’t chip or damage the wood plank.

 21. Wood Filler and Putty

-These terms are often used synonymously since they can both be used to fill in gaps and holes in the wood once it’s been installed.
+These terms are often used synonymously since they can fill in gaps and holes in the wood once installed.
 However, there are differences between them.
 Wood fillers are usually water-based and dry much more quickly than wood putty, which is oil-based.

-A drum sander is the most efficient sander, but it has some drawbacks.
+A drum sander is the most efficient, but it has some drawbacks.
 It’s an aggressive sander, which is why it works well to sand off a finish.
-However, if this in a floor installation of unfinished wood, it can cause scratches and grooves.
+However, if this is in a floor installation of unfinished wood, it can cause scratches and grooves.
 This is especially true when used at a right angle to the wood’s grain.

-Instead, the round pad on a random orbital sander moves in an elliptical pattern but also oscillates back and forth.
+Instead, the round pad on a random orbital sander moves in an elliptical pattern but oscillates back and forth.
 This prevents the sanding pad from sanding in a fixed pattern, which is when scratches and grooves are most likely to occur.
-Sanding the floor will take longer with a random orbital sander, but it may well be worth it to prevent scratching and grooving the floor.
-It’s important to note here that not all orbital sanders are random orbital sanders.
-Only the random style uses both the elliptical and oscillating motions designed to work well against the grain.

 23. Air Compressor

-There are a number of air compressors available for job site operation of pneumatic staplers and nailers.
+Several air compressors are available for job site operation of pneumatic staplers and nailers.
 Choosing one is simple – get one that’s the right size to produce adequate air volume (cubic feet per minute) and air pressure (pounds per square inch) for your pneumatic floor stapler or nailer.